airr-community/airr-standards/docs/datarep/alignments.rst

 File Format Specification
 ------------------------------

-The :ref:`format specification <FormatSpecification>` describes the file format and details on how to structure this data.
+The :ref:`format specification <TSVSpecification>` describes the file format and details on how to structure this data.

 Fields